vially/wercker-step-gcr-auth/README.md

 # step-gcr-auth
-Wercker step for generating a temporary gcr.io authentication.
+Wercker step for generating a temporary [gcr.io](https://cloud.google.com/container-registry/docs/) authentication token.
 The generated token is stored in the `GCR_AUTH_TOKEN` environment variable.

 # Options